Chicken coop roosts: are your chickens getting the best rest?

 Broilers need to roost on the floor(4 and 5).

-Any wider and the chickens can't grip with their back toes, so they find it hard to keep their balance during the night.
-It may even encourage them to roost on the floor, or outside.
+• Any wider and the chickens can't grip properly with their back toes, which can affect balance during the night.
+It may even encourage roosting on the floor, or outside.

-Perches narrower than 1.5 cm (0.5") were found to be potentially harmful to laying hens(6, 7).
-The keel bone - in humans we'd call this the breast bone - is easily damaged, and a narrow perch can increase that likelihood.
+• Perches narrower than 1.5 cm (0.5") were found to be potentially harmful to laying hens(6, 7).
+The keel (or breast) bone is particularly vulnerable, and narrow perches increase the risk of damage.

-2" x 2" has become accepted as the standard for large breeds.
-It's approved by leaders in poultry care, such as the UK's Poultry Club and experts like Gail Damerow.(8, 9)
+• 2" x 2" has become accepted as the standard for large breeds.
+It's supported by leaders in poultry care, and works well with the way chickens grip.(8, 9)

 Four chickens on a 2 x 2 perch.Make your perches 2 x 2, and long enough to fit your flock comfortably.